-Although aliases that accept parameters are more flexible than those that do not, it may become confusing to a new user which parameters to pass and in what order.
+Although aliases that accept parameters are more flexible than those that do not, it may confuse a new user as to which parameters to pass and in what order.
 Therefore, a more desirable solution is to create aliases that prompt for input.
-Refer once again to the FETCH alias defined in the previous section.
+Refer once again to the "FETCH" alias defined in the previous section.
 It was set up to take three parameters: userid, password, and file name.
-FETCH can be made much more usable by having it prompt for the required parameters, as follows:
+"FETCH" can be made much more usable by having it prompt for the required parameters, as follows: